Safe Kids Seminole County

 To provide education, programs, and awareness about preventable injuries in an effort to keep our community’s children safe from injury.

 In September 2002, Seminole County Board of County Commissioners

-signed an agreement with the National SAFE KIDS Coalition
+signed an agreement with the SAFE KIDS Worldwide

 .
 This agreement helped to form Safe Kids Seminole County Coalition.
 The Seminole County Coalition is part of the National SAFE KIDS Campaign whose goal is preventing unintentional childhood injuries.
 Currently Safe Kids Seminole coalition is led by Seminole County Sheriff’s Office and is comprised of public, private, voluntary organizations, as well as individuals.

 What do we do?